-Rachel Kitley, BAHons, Dip, MA, NPQH, is the Principal of Cowes Enterprise College.
+Rachel Kitley, BAHons, Dip, MA, NPQH, NPQEL, is the Principal of Cowes Enterprise College.
 Rachel is an experienced head, having moved to the island in 2017 for her second headship.
-Under Rachel’s leadership the academy has been recognised for its strong results and progress, including by the Minister for Academies for the government.
-The academy is now ranked as the best on the island for the progress students, and has received widespread praise for the innovative, holistic approach to education being championed.
+Under Rachel’s leadership the academy has been recognised for its strong results and progress, including by the Minister for Academies for the government and the Permanent Secretary for Education.
+The academy is now ranked as the best on the island for the progress of students, and has received widespread praise for the innovative, holistic approach to education being championed.

 Vicky Wells is responsible for teaching and learning, professional development and literacy across the curriculum.

 Vicky graduated with a BA (Hons) in history from University of Manchester.
 After working as a learning support assistant in mainstream and special schools she trained to be a teacher.
 She joined Cowes Enterprise College in September 2018 having taught previously in London.

 Vicky enjoys helping staff develop especially those at the start of their career.
 Her favourite history topic to teach is the development of British democracy in the interwar period specifically looking at female suffrage.

 Tom graduated with a BA (Hons) in Business Accounting and after working as a manager for Macquarie, he trained as a teacher.
 He joined Cowes Enterprise College in September 2018 after a successful career in primary school leadership as a Deputy Head Teacher and Head of School.

 Tom holds a Masters level Maths Specialist Teacher qualification and is passionate about bridging the gap between primary and secondary education.

 He has also developed the school accelerate curriculum to support students to make quick progress to reach age-related expectations after joining year 7.

 Hazel Walker is responsible for exams, assessment, data systems and reporting.